phmullins/knowledge/books/books-read.md

 A list of every book that I've read going back to 2003.

+## 2020

+- Armada by Ernest Cline

 ## 2019

-- Armor, by John Steakley (Currently reading)
+- Armor, by John Steakley ⭐️
 - [Ancillary Justice](https://amzn.to/2CoIOgI) (Imperial Radch, Book 1), by Ann Leckie
-- Neuromancer, by William Gibson
+- Neuromancer, by William Gibson ⭐️
 - Deadman's Crossing by Joe R. Lansdale
+- Introducing Markdown and Pandoc by Thomas Mailund

 ## 2018